+The Blink Cloud Storage is $30/year and the camera won’t record without it.
 Blink’s “Instant On,” or motion detection, records when it senses motion and stops when there’s no more movement.
-You can store up to 7,200 seconds of video (which should be about several weeks worth with moderate usage).
+You can store footage for rolling 60-day period.
 After that, the oldest file is replaced with the newest.
 Clips can be exported to your device at any time.

 The Ring Protect plan is $30/year and the camera won’t record without it.
 This plan records motion and saves it for 60 days in the cloud.
 These clips can be shared or exported at any time.
 Ring records about 90% of the action, but the audio is often several seconds off, which makes it unreliable.
 Ring or Blink shouldn’t be trusted for real surveillance because they’re just affordable cameras, but with Ring, you have to pay for the basic features.